ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Nothing in the design of virtual threads prohibits the use of a _preemptive_ scheduler as well.
 But the default work-stealing virtual thread scheduler is _non-preemptive_ and _non-cooperative_ (because the Project Loom team currently has no technical reason to do so).
 So now a virtual thread can only be suspended if it is blocked on I/O or another supported operation from the Java standard library.
 If you start a virtual thread with a CPU-bound task, that thread monopolizes the OS thread until the task is completed and other virtual threads may experience _starvation_.

-### Write blocking synchronous code in the thread-per-request style
+### Write blocking synchronous code in the thread-per-request model

 Blocking platform threads is expensive because it wastes limited computing resources.
 Various asynchronous and frameworks use other more grained units of concurrency instead of threads.
 These frameworks reuse threads without blocking them and indeed achieve higher scalability.
 But the result of these trade-offs is a significant increase in development complexity.
 Asynchronous code is much more complex, non-interoperable across frameworks, and difficult to debug and profile.